Core Subject Areas

 FOODS & NUTRITION

-This course builds on the skills and experiences students have acquired in grade 7 and 8 Foods Classes.
-It is a life skill course that exposes grade nine students to basic nutrition choices, healthy menu planning, food preparation, sanitation and the food industry.
-Throughout the year such topics include, Water Intake, Nutrients, Bones and Calcium, Canada’s Food Guide, Healthy Diets, Eating Disorders and many more.
-Included in the course are “Cook @ Home” assignments which are to be enjoyed by the whole family.
-A field trip to The Culinary Arts program at Winnipeg Technical College is a delicious highlight which also informs students of future opportunities in the Food Service Industry.
-A team of students are selected from the Grade 9 food classes to participate in the Junior Iron Chefs.
+This course builds on the skills and experiences students have acquired in their Grade 8 Foods IA option.
+It is a life skill course that exposes Grade 9 students to basic nutrition choices, healthy menu planning, food preparation, sanitation and the food industry.
+Students have the opportunity to practice teamwork, social skills and cooperative learning as much of our lab work is group-based.
+Included in the course are “Cook at Home” assignments which are to be enjoyed by the whole family.
+Our hope is that Grade 9 students will walk away with the confidence, knowledge, and skills to make healthy choices when purchasing and preparing meals on their own.

 Grade 9 French builds on the skills and experiences students have acquired in grades 7 and 8 French.
 Students will develop skills in comprehension, speaking, reading, and writing French.